 In general, GDPR prescribes standards, rules, and requirements that organizations should follow in their compliance journey and strives to create a framework that will ensure equal rules for everyone when it comes to personal data processing.

-However, it is not just about leveling the playing field, it is also about protecting the personal data of individuals and allowing them to exercise their rights and have control over how their data is processed, by whom, and why.
+However, it is not just about levelling the playing field, it is also about protecting the personal data of individuals and allowing them to exercise their rights and have control over how their data is processed, by whom, and why.
 To quote one Linkedin article:

 “You can’t make an economic argument about a right.
 You either accept its value or you don’t.”